Prophet Muhammad (PBUH)

 At the age of 25, Prophet Muhammad (PBUH) got married to his wife Khadijah,, who was the first woman to believe Muhammad as a prophet, so she was the first Muslim woman.

 Khadijah was a 40-year-old widow woman from a noble Christian family.
-She was so reach, when he heard about Muhammad al-Amin (Muhammad who is trustworthy) hired him for her trade.
-But after he saw some signs in him, the signs which was prophesied in the Bible, he got to know that he should be the last prophet.
+She was a wealthy business woman, when she heard about Muhammad al-Amin (Muhammad who is trustworthy) hired him for her trade.
+But after she saw some signs in him, the signs which was prophesied in the Bible, she got to know that he should be the last prophet.
 She liked Muhammad (PBUH) and finally she offered a marriage proposal to him.
 Since Khadijah was a virtues woman, Muhammad (PBUH) accepted her proposal.
 Prophet Muhammad (PBUH) had just one child from lady Khadijah, a daughter, Lady Fatima (PBUH).
 Lady Fatima (PBUH) was the only child of the prophet, she is one of 14 infallibles.
 (The prophet Muhammad, Lady Fatima (PBUH) and 12 Imams).
 She had a main role in Imamate.

 Several years later, according to a narration collected by historian, Prophet Muhammad (PBUH) was involved with a well-known story about setting the Black Stone in place in the wall of the Kaba.
 The Black Stone, a sacred object, had been removed to facilitate renovations to the Kaba.
 The leaders of Mecca could not agree on which clan should have the honor of setting the Black Stone back in its place.
 They agreed to wait for the next man to come through the gate and ask him to choose.
 That man was the 35-year-old Muhammad (PBUH), five years before his first revelation.
 He asked for a cloth and put the Black Stone in its center.
 The clan leaders held the corners of the cloth and together carried the Black Stone to the right spot, and then Prophet Muhammad (PBUH) set the stone in place, satisfying the honor of all.